sendgrid/docs/content/docs/ui/sending-email/migrating-from-legacy-marketing-campaigns.md

 ---
 ## What does the new Marketing Campaigns offer?

-The new Marketing Campaigns builds on the existing, well-loved workflows for building, targeting, sending, and measured email marketing campaigns with three new features: Automation, Email Testing, and Signup Forms.
+The new Marketing Campaigns builds on the existing, well-loved workflows for building, targeting, sending, and measuring email marketing campaigns with three new features: Automation, Email Testing, and Signup Forms.

 ### Automation